 The government has a Code of Best Practice on tips that says how your employer should handle them.

-It’s voluntary - your employer does not have to follow it - but if they do, they should have a policy on tips that includes information on:
+Your employer does not have to follow it, but if they do they should have a policy on tips that includes information on:

-- the name of the troncmaster (if there is one)
+- the name of the person responsible for managing tips (if there is one)

 - any deductions taken from tips

-- what happens during leave, eg holidays, sick leave, parental leave
+- what happens during leave, for example holidays, sick leave, parental leave

 Where to get help